 If the permanent PIC leave of absence will extend beyond 120 days, the pharmacy must initiate a permanent PIC change in accordance with 657 IAC 8.35, via PIC Change application and nonrefundable fee.

 Nonresident Pharmacies – An interim PIC is not required to be licensed or registered with the Board.

-Nonresident PICs seeking registration must complete the most current educational training module approved by the Board regarding the Board’s rules as they relate to nonresident pharmacy practice.
+In addition to submitting the required application, nonresident PICs seeking registration must complete the most current educational training module approved by the Board regarding the Board’s rules as they relate to nonresident pharmacy practice.

 The permanent PIC of a nonresident pharmacy must complete the Iowa Pharmacy Law Boot Camp: Education for Iowa Nonresident Pharmacists" as a condition for registration.
 Click HERE to course.
 The course is listed under the Featured section on the front page.
 The permanent PIC of a nonresident pharmacy must supply their Statement of Credit from CPE Monitor as proof of course completion.
 If course credit submission to CPE Monitor is waived, the system will not generate a certificate (Statement of Credit).

 The registration of a pharmacist in charge at a nonresident pharmacy is required to be renewed or canceled prior to January 1 of each year.